 - DEK Drain-enhanced storage helps to keep your boat and everything in it safe year-round with our one-of-a-kind protective shield.

-DEK Drain can help you reinvigorate the way you work and recreate this spring and summer, while doubling the use of your deck.
+Now you know the benefits of dry boat storage and how DEK Drain can help you.
+We can help you reinvigorate the way you work and recreate this spring and summer, while doubling the use of your deck.
 Contact us today to learn more.